The Human Truth Foundation

 Telephone+3868

-Regarding its responsibility towards the environment, Slovenia ranks 97th in the world.
-This is calculated from 21 data sets.
+Slovenia ranks 97th in the world when it comes to its responsibility towards the environment.
+This is formulated from 21 data sets.
 Slovenia does better than average in its environmental performance9, the rate of rational beliefs on the environment in the population10 and in its forested percent change 2000-202011.
-But, things still need to improve in Slovenia.
-Slovenia does worse than average when it comes to energy to GDP efficiency12, reducing annual meat consumption per person13 (still good for Europe) and in its sign-up rate to major international accords on protecting the environment.
+But, things could still be better.
+Slovenia does worse than average in energy to GDP efficiency12, reducing annual meat consumption per person13 (still good for Europe) and in its sign-up rate to major international accords on protecting the environment.

 1. Slovenia's Responsibility Towards The Environment